UDP-Glucuronosyl Transferase 1A1 (UGT1A1) Gene, Known Mutation

 An interpretive report will be provided.

 UGT1A1 is a pharmacogene and patients with reduced UGT1A1 enzyme activity are at risk for adverse outcomes with certain drugs.
 The FDA drug labels for nilotinib, pazopanib, and belinostat all contain warnings for an increased risk (incidence) of adverse outcomes in patients who have UGT1A1 alleles associated with reduced activity.
 The Clinical Pharmacogenetics Implementation Consortium (CPIC) released guidelines for atazanavir treatment, indicating that patients with homozygous UGT1A1 alleles associated with reduced activity or decreased expression should consider an alternate medication due to a significant risk for developing hyperbilirubinemia (jaundice).

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This test is for individuals who are at risk for a UGT1A1 mutation that has been previously identified in the family.
-If the familial mutation is not known, the familial proband should be screened for a UGT1A1 mutation using UGT2/89611 UDP-Glucuronosyl Transferase 1A1 (UGT1A1), Full Gene Sequencing, Hyperbilirubinemia.
+This test is for individuals who may harbor a UGT1A1 variant that has been previously identified in the family.
+If the familial variant is not known, the familial proband should be screened for UGT1A1 variants using UGT2 / UDP-Glucuronosyl Transferase 1A1 (UGT1A1), Full Gene Sequencing, Hyperbilirubinemia.